KJBurnett/Game-Manager-2.0/README.md

 # Game-Manager-2.0
-A visually and functionally updated version of Game Buddy
+A visually and functionally updated version of Game Buddy which can be found here: https://github.com/KJBurnett/GameBuddy

 ## Functionality
 - Collect games from any game client into a single client for ease of access.
 - Records user gameplay time and displays it in the upper left corner.
-[Steam Web API playtime functionality]
+[Steam Web API playtime functionality TBA]
 - Displays most recent game screenshots.
 - Backs up and Restores offline game save files.